Applications for the 2020-21 academic year are now available.

 In accordance with ISAAGNY, our notification dates are as follows.
 Please note that you must log in to your account on Ravenna on the appropriate date in order to view the admission decision.

-(Sibling and legacy applicants to Pre-primary and Grade 1 may opt for Early Notification between December 9, 2015 - January 4, 2016.)
+(Sibling and legacy applicants to Kindergarten and Grade 1 may opt for Early Notification between December 4, 2019 - January 6, 2020.)

-My son is applying to Pre-primary and is going to attend a playgroup.
+My son is applying to Kindergarten and is going to attend a playgroup.
 What can we expect?
 Who should bring him to the playgroup?

 What should I do if I need to reschedule my appointments?

-Is it necessary for both parents to attend the tour and interview?
+If there are two parents or guardians in a family, is it necessary for both adults to attend the tour and interview?

-While attendance for all parents or guardians is not mandatory, we feel that choosing a school for your son is an important decision that is made easier when all of the adults in his life are informed and have a solid sense of the schools to which he is applying.
+While attendance for all parents or guardians is not mandatory, the selection of a school for your son is an important decision that is made easier when the adults in his life are informed and have a solid sense of the schools to which he is applying.

 How does the admission process differ for applicants who are siblings or legacies?

-Early notification is available only for Pre-primary and Grade One applicants.
+Early notification is available only for Kindergarten and Grade 1 applicants.
 As soon as possible and, in all instances, no later than December 1st of the application year, please indicate your preference for either Early or Regular Decision notification by contacting the Office of Admission.
-Siblings or legacies are eligible to receive early notification during a period of time between December 9, 2015 and January 4, 2016.
+Siblings or legacies are eligible to receive early notification during a period of time between December 4, 2019, and January 6, 2020.
 If admitted, early notification applicants are expected to withdraw their applications from other ISAAGNY-affiliated schools.

-Please note that early notification does not guarantee admission, and that sibling and legacy applicants are welcome to remain in the general pool; those who opt out of early notification will not be discriminated against in the consideration process.
+Please note that early notification does not guarantee admission, and that sibling and legacy applicants are welcome to remain in the general pool if they wish.

-If you are or your son is a sibling or a legacy who will be applying for admission, please contact the Office of Admission in the spring before the application year, or as soon as possible.
+If your son is a sibling or a legacy who will be applying for admission, please contact the Office of Admission in the spring before the application year, and no later than October 1 of the application year.

 How can I get information about testing fee waivers?